IU2MEH/shiva/README.md

 I will give you user and password if:

-	- you contribute to this project improving the code ( specially for known bugs below )
+	- you contribute to this project improving the code ( specially for known bugs or todo below )

 	- you contribute in another way like sending me a list or improving this doc or something like